Who Will Win the 2026 World Cup? AI Odds, Favorites & Dark Horses

 Who's Winning This Thing?
 (Favorites by the Odds)

 Let's start with the obvious candidates.
 These are the teams the bookmakers and the public expect to see in the later rounds.
 No surprises here — but the devil is in the details.
+Check our World Cup predictions page for match-by-match breakdowns.

 Spain — Euro 2024 Champions Want More